kannanjayachandran/Full-Stack-Development/01 Introduction to Web Development/Readme.md

-<h1 align="center"> Introduction  </h1>
+# Web Development

+Web development involves designing, building, and launching functional, interactive and visually appealing websites and applications.
+It can range from creating a simple static page to developing complex web-based applications, online businesses, and social networks.

+But before that we need to understand the basics of the internet and how it connect devices and how data is transferred between them.
+Then, we'll cover the HTTP protocol, the backbone of web communication, followed by an introduction to APIs, which are essential for modern web applications to work.
+We’ll also touch on web security, although it’s a vast topic, we’ll cover the basics.

-## Internet Timeline
+## 1. Internet

+A global network of computers that are connected to each other.
+It allows computers to communicate with each other and share information. _A Network of Networks_.

+**Internet Timeline**

 ![img.png](img/timeline.png)

-First let's describe some key terms:

-1. **Internet** : A global network of computers that are connected to each other.
-It allows computers to communicate with each other and share information. _A Network of Networks_.
+> Diagram by Alex Xu

-2. **Webpage - Website - Web Application** :
+## 2. Webpage - Website - Web Application

    - `Website` is a collection of web pages.

    - `Webpage` is a single document within a website.

    - `Web application` is a type of website that allows users to interact with it.
 It's more dynamic and interactive than a static website.

+## 3. Browser**

-3. **Browser** : The software you use to access the internet.
+The software you use to access the internet.
 It's a complex tool that handles many tasks in the background.
 Almost all modern browsers uses something called `Chromium`; an open source browser project under the hood.
 It's really difficult to build a complete browser package from scratch.

 > Eg; `Google Chrome`, `Firefox`, `Safari`, `Microsoft Edge`, `Opera`, etc.

+## 4. Server**

-4. **Server** : A computer that is always connected to the internet and is responsible for responding to the requests made by the browser.
+A computer that is always connected to the internet and is responsible for responding to the requests made by the browser.
 It can be a physical machine or a virtual machine.

 > It's also described as a software that runs on a computer and listens for incoming requests.